Graduate Degree Programs

 - The Graduate Dean will forward the Full Program Proposal with External Review Report and Response to the Graduate Academic Council (GAC) for consideration of its academic plan.

-- The GAC shall introduce a bill to the University Senate for the establishment of the new graduate program.
+- The GAC and UPPC (based on its prior review of the LOI) shall introduce a bill to the University Senate for the establishment of the new graduate program.

 - Upon Senate approval, the bill will be forwarded to the Provost and President for final campus consideration.